Latest Market Statistics

 Receiving a contract

-• Soon after signing, you will receive a photocopy of your fully signed contract.
-The original is delivered to your solicitor and the other is delivered to the purchaser’s solicitor.
+• Receiving Your Contract: Soon after signing, you will receive a photocopy of your fully signed contract.
+The original is delivered to your solicitor, and another copy is delivered to the purchaser’s solicitor.

-• You will need to meet with your bank and/or solicitor to discuss the signing of any necessary legal documentation.
+• Legal Documentation: You will need to meet with your bank and/or solicitor to discuss the signing of any necessary legal documentation.

-• Your property will continue to be marketed.
-You may receive another offer which would become a ‘back up’ offer in the event that the current contract does not proceed.
+• Back-Up Offers: Your property will continue to be marketed.
+You may receive another offer, which would become a ‘back up’ offer in the event that the current contract does not proceed.

-• Unless the conditional period is short, we suggest you have a ‘cash out clause’ included in your contract.
-This allows you to effectively ‘cash out’ the prior contract if a second, more favourable, offer is received.
-If this happens, the purchasers from the prior agreement are given a set number of days in which to make their offer unconditional (usually 5-7 working days) or their contract becomes null and void.
+• The ‘Cash Out’ Clause: To give you more flexibility, we suggest you have a ‘cash out clause’ included in your contract.
+This allows you to ‘cash out’ the prior contract if a second, more favourable offer is received.
+The original purchasers are then given a set number of days to make their offer unconditional, or their contract becomes null and void.

-• Notify friends, family, and business contacts of your change of address, and leave your forwarding address and contact details at your old address.
+• Notify friends, family, and business contacts of your change of address.

 • If appropriate, contact your local postal centre and arrange for your mail to be re-directed.